PSF Frequently Asked Questions

 Are there any limitations on the number of proposals that can be submitted per institution for this competition?

 No. There are no limits regarding the number of proposals that can be submitted per institution or department within an institution.
 However, applicants must meet all eligibility criteria and submit a complete application to be considered for the competition.
+Only one proposal may be submitted per person.

 Why are there restrictions on the tax status of the institution accepting the award?